Integration of singular foliations via paths: Introduction

 \subsection{Acknowledgements}

 The authors would like to thank Marco Zambon for his advice throughout this project.
 We would also like to thank Rui Fernandes for his suggestions and comments.
+We would also like to thank Dan Christensen for his helpful remarks on an earlier draft.
 This work was partially funded by FWO EOS project G0H4518N and FWO Project G083118N.